basic logo

 Advertisement Calls

-The Sierran Treefrog produces two different kinds of advertisement calls: a two-parted, or diphasic call, typically described as rib-it, or krek-ek, with the last syllable rising in inflection, and a one-part, or monophasic call, also called the enhanced mate attraction call.
+The Sierran Treefrog produces two different kinds of very loud advertisement calls: a two-part, or diphasic call, typically described as rib-it, or krek-ek, with the last syllable rising in inflection, and a one-part, or monophasic call, also called the enhanced mate attraction call.

-(The call of the Baja California Treefrog is known throughout the world through its wide use as a nighttime background sound in old Hollywood movies, even those which are set in areas well outside the range of this frog.
-The call of the Baja California Treefrog is identical to that of the Sierran Treefrog and the Northern Pacific Treefrog, and it is possible that the calls of all of these species were also used as movie sound effects.)
+The call of the Baja California Treefrog is known throughout the world through its wide use as a nighttime background sound in many Hollywood movies, even those which are set in areas well outside the range of this frog.
+The call of the Baja California Treefrog is identical to that of the Sierran Treefrog and the Pacific Treefrog, and it is possible that the calls of all of these species were also used as movie sound effects.

 This call is produced during the day and at night, often in large choruses.

-These are solo calls made by two consecutive frogs during the day in Alpine County.
+Sound These are solo calls made by two consecutive frogs during daylight in Alpine County.

-This is a 30 second continuous recording of a distant group of frogs calling at night from a vernal pool in an urban area of Butte County psierraac609solo
+Sound This is a 30 second continuous recording of a distant group of frogs calling at night from a vernal pool in an urban area of Butte County

 Waveform and Sonogram